 Garlic is also known to help in the treatment of different health conditions like recurrent colds, yeast infections, and chronic bronchitis.
 Add a clove of garlic to your dishes to increase your immune response to different diseases.

 Blueberries possess zinc and vitamin C, pivotal for immune health.
-Incorporating these amazing blueberries into your daily diet can boost your immune system and aid in preventing illnesses, making them a valuable addition to foods that boost the immune system.
+Incorporating these amazing blueberries into your daily diet can boost your immune system and aid in preventing illnesses.
+Sprinkle them into salads, oatmeal, granola, or just eat them on their own as a snack!

-Turmeric’s health benefits are largely associated with curcumin, its key active component, accountable for its bright yellow shade.
-Particularly in the flu and cold season, ensuring a resilient immune system is important.
-Turmeric has been known to boost immunity by controlling different immune cells and elevating antibody responses.
+Turmeric’s health benefits are largely associated with curcumin, its key active component that also creates its bright yellow shade.
+This aromatic spice has been known to boost immunity by controlling different immune cells and elevating antibody responses.
 You can drink it in a golden latte, or add it into curries and salad dressings.

 This article has been developed by Founder TG, and her international team of journalists, experts, and researchers who are passionate about cultivating alignment from a global perspective.
 All of our content is created without the use of any artificial intelligence to promote authentically feature global voices.